r1b/envsubst/README.md

 * Shell builtin variables like `$$` and `$0` are not supported
 * Unset variables throw an error by default (use `${parameter-}` or `${parameter+}` to ignore unset variables)
-* Instead of using [SHELL-FORMAT](https://unix.stackexchange.com/questions/294378/replacing-only-specific-variables-with-envsubst) whitelisted variables are passed as arguments
+* Instead of using [SHELL-FORMAT](https://unix.stackexchange.com/questions/294378/replacing-only-specific-variables-with-envsubst) whitelisted variable names are passed as arguments

 ## parameter expansion